What does Mångata mean?

 Yes, 24-hour service is available.
 There are two polyclinics on the island (one is free, and one is private, pay-per-service complete with hospital, lab, pharmacy, and imaging services).
 There are several excellent doctors in town.
 For emergencies, airplanes and helicopters are ready to transport patients to the mainland (15 min flight).
 There are several pharmacies as well.
 You can visit a doctor for about $60 USD.
 Dentists are also available.
 For the divers, you'll be relieved to know that San Pedro has the only two hyperbaric chambers in the country!

 Is your beach suitable for swimming?

 Yes, you can certainly swim at our private beach!
 Many people enjoy swimming off the docks because the water is very shallow for quite a ways so the dock can get you to a more comfortable swimming depth without walking out so far.
 If you prefer a public beach, there's an excellent one called "Secret Beach" nearby.
-This beach has restaurants and bars, jet skis and other water toys and is always a great way to spend the day.
+This beach has restaurants and bars, and fun water toys and is always a great way to spend the day.